 Between meals I snacked.

 I think I did the basic places of interest: The Grand Palace, The National Museum, Wat Po and Jim Thompson's House.
-I don't know much about what I'm seeing, but I can at least in the moment feel the sense of beauty and reverence the Buddhist temples inspire.

 The museums are good for getting some hints about what this style of Buddhist image versus that style of image looks like and when and where it started.
 I like it a lot more when I've got a couple of tidbits of information about what I'm seeing.